vongxx/webbootcamp/README.md

 6. Font family -> a fallback model
 7. Font embedding

+## Bootstrap
-## Bootstrap (Frontend Display library withh CSS and Javascript)
+1. Frontend Display library (with CSS and Javascript)
-1.
+2. Good integration with Mobile/Web display

 ## Javascript
-1.
+1. To have interactivity

 ## Node
+1. Javascript Library

+## REACT
-1.
+1. Javascript Library

 ## MongoDB
-1.
+1. Good backend db to use

 # Hosting webpage
 1. If static, host using Github (free)